sidgupta234/30daysofcode/README.md

 ###Questions or need help
 Kindly ping us on social media, [@sidgupta234](https://twitter.com/SidGupta234) or [@rrichajalota](https://twitter.com/rrichajalota).<br><br>

-If you like out initiative, kindly star the repository :)
+If you like our initiative, kindly star the repository :)